todogroup/todogroup.org/content/en/blog/sc-summary-notes-2023-part-1.md

 -   Planning the review and publication of results from the OSPO Survey 2023.

-# Call For Candidates - Steering Committee 2024 Elections
+## Call for candidates - Steering Committee 2024 elections

 TODO is getting ready for the 2024 Steering Committee Elections that will be taking place in October 2023.
 The Steering Committee shall be elected for their expertise and contribution to the advancement of open source management and strategy within organizations.